department-of-veterans-affairs/vets-website/va-gov/pages/disability/how-to-file-claim.md

 - [Find out if you're eligible for VA disability benefits](/disability/eligibility/).
 - Gather the supporting documents listed below that you’ll need to file a disability claim.
 - Be sure your claim is filled out completely and you have all the supporting documents ready to send in along with your claim.
-This will help us process your claim quickly.
-[Learn more about fully developed claims](/disability/how-to-file-claim/evidence-needed/).
+This will help us process your claim quickly.<br> [Learn more about fully developed claims](/disability/how-to-file-claim/evidence-needed/).
 - [Find out if you’ll need to turn in any additional (supplemental) forms with your claim](/disability/how-to-file-claim/supplemental-forms/).